virt-s1/os-tests/README.md

 ### Contribution

 You are welcomed to create pull request or raise issue.
+New case from real customer senario or rhbz is prefered.